 }

-*/The main takeaway for me: when you want TypeScript to “lift” values into types (especially for computed keys), you need to keep those values literal—const + as const is often the difference.
+*/When you want TypeScript to lift values into types, especially for computed keys, you have to keep those values literal. const plus as const is usually the whole fix.